 Syracuse University is now a partner in the DMP Tool from the California Digital Library.
 The DMPTool provides a step-by-step interface for creating a DMP for NSF, NIH and many other funding agencies.
 You can create your DMP, save it, export it and even re-use it in future proposals.
 You also have the ability to allow your collaborators view or edit your DMP.

-Researchers at SU wishing to use the DMPTool can do so by going to the DMPTool Login Page, selecting Syracuse University from the drop-down list, and signing in with their NetID and password.
+Researchers at SU wishing to use the DMPTool can do so by going signing in using the "Your Insitution" option, selecting Syracuse University from the drop-down list, and signing in with their NetID and password.

 DMPTool has a Quick Start Guide to assist you in creating your DMP.